July 7, 2025

 Key Takeaways

-- Challenge Your Assumptions.
+- Challenge your assumptions.
 Popular does not equal appropriate.
 Start with the problem statement, not the tool catalogue.

 - Model Total Cost of Ownership.
 Energy, licenses, cognitive load, incident response - they all end up on your P&L one way or another.